Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Overcomplicating your campaign messaging can overwhelm your consumers.
 Instead, always focus on staying to the point and being clear in what you want your customers to know.

 - DOs: Sustainable marketing should be fact-based.
 But it’s crucial that you make these facts easy to digest.
-Tell a story, use AI marketing tools or gamification.
+So, tell a story, use AI marketing tools or gamification.
 The sky’s the limit.

 - DON’Ts: Avoid telling misleading facts that leave room for interpretation.
-Consumers will call you out on it.
+As your consumers will call you out on it.

 4. See the big picture:

-One of the characteristics of sustainability marketing is seeing the bigger picture and finding solutions for present and future generations.
+Most importantly, one of the characteristics of sustainability marketing is seeing the bigger picture.
+Additionally, finding solutions for present and future generations.
 Therefore, always try to find a bigger perspective!

 - DOs: Let consumers know what societal or environmental cause you’re serving and why you’re serving it.